ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 In this example, there are 2 disk groups:

-- the first one (diskGroupId=1) contains 2 disks of 480 GB each,
+- the first one (diskGroupId=1) contains 2 x 480 GB disks.
-- the second one (diskGroupId=2) contains 2 disks of 1,9 TB each.
+- the second one (diskGroupId=2) contains 2 x 1,9 TB disks.

 > [!primary]
 >
-> By default, OS will be installed on diskGroupId 1.
+> By default, the OS will be installed on diskGroupId 1.
 >

 ### Create an OS installation task <a name="install-task"></a>